 Med pay and PIP coverage pay for short-term medical expenses for funeral costs, chiropractic care, dental work, surgery and hospital visits.
 They are utilized in addition to your health insurance plan or if you are not covered by health insurance.
 Coverage applies to not only the driver but also the vehicle occupants in addition to if you are hit as a while walking down the street.
 Personal Injury Protection is not available in all states but it provides additional coverages not offered by medical payments coverage

 Comprehensive coverage (or Other than Collision)

-Comprehensive insurance covers things like rock chips in glass, damage from getting keyed and hitting a deer.
-The highest amount your insurance company will pay is the ACV or actual cash value, so if it’s not worth much more than your deductible consider removing comprehensive coverage.
+Comprehensive insurance covers things like fire damage, a broken windshield, hitting a deer and damage from a tornado or hurricane.
+The maximum payout a auto insurance company will pay at claim time is the cash value of the vehicle, so if it’s not worth much more than your deductible consider dropping full coverage.

 Frequently Asked Questions

 - What is a named operator policy?

 - Will Geico insure a car not in my name?

 - What Is Covered in a Jeep Powertrain Warranty?
 2023

 - How long does a DUI stay on your record?